LivePyxel: Accelerating image annotations with a Python-integrated webcam live streaming: Examples

 \section{Examples}

 Here, we present two distinct examples demonstrating the use of LivePyxel for labeling training data in pixel-level vision tasks.
 In Section~\ref{sec:water_tank}, we showcase its application in a segmentation task involving eight different microorganisms, highlighting manual data annotation using Bézier splines and other built-in tools.
 In Section~\ref{sec:snail_shells}, we describe the development of a large dataset through semi-automated labeling with binary masks, followed by data augmentation techniques to evaluate LivePyxel’s scalability in dataset creation for training vision models.
+A video introduction to the use of binary masks for the semi-automation of dataset annotations is presented at: \href{https://youtu.be/i6wUTPyAq2U}{tutorial link}.
 For both examples, the training pipelines and models were implemented using PyTorch \cite{pytorch}.
+Finally, in Section \ref{subsec:benchmarkTools}, we compared the labeling accuracy of LivePixel with four other annotation tools.